CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.q.md

 Which statements correctly describe the error?

-- On line 8, the `$dsn` variable is an invalid variable name.
+- On line 8, the variable name `$conn` variable is invalid.

 - There are no values assigned to the required DSN parameters on line 8.